MaMiyauchi/github_flow_demo/README.md

 # github_flow_demo
-This repo is made by Miyauchi
+This repo is made by Miyauchi and Michimoto amd Shimomura